yhkwon6658/tale/_pages/about.md

 permalink: /about/
 ---

 Hi!
-I'm a student of KyungHee Univ.
-Electonic enginering B.S. course.
+I'm a B.S. candidate of KyungHee University's Electronic Enginering Course.

 ## Interests
 - FPGA implementation Neural-Network and Signal-Processings.